kanyimboalinafe/LITA_DATA-PROJECT/README.md

  ### Recommendation
- The company should increase the total sales of products like socks and jackets to generate more revenue For customer data, even though the number of customers who cancelled their subscription did not exceed those who cancelled, but the number was quite hight, the company shuold find strategies to ensure that many customers do not cancel their subscrition to increase the revenue
+ The company should increase the total sales of products like socks and jackets to generate more revenue For customer data, even though the number of customers who canceled their subscriptions did not exceed those who canceled, the number was quite high, the company should find strategies to ensure that many customers do not cancel their subscriptions to increase the revenue